-Elektrobit integrates support for Rust
+Elektrobit Integrates Support For Rust

 Date

-(MENAFN- PR HUB) Elektrobit announced that its industry-leading implementation of AUTOSAR-compliant basic software EB tresos AutoCore is now open to support the programming language Rust improving development productivity and cybersecurity resilience.
+Elektrobit announced that its industry-leading implementation of AUTOSAR-compliant basic software EB tresos AutoCore is now open to support the programming language Rust improving development productivity and cybersecurity resilience.
 Interested and would-be customers can now request versions using Rust.
-This further underlines Elektrobit’s “cloud to cockpit” commitment to accelerating the evaluation of Rust for ECU projects, leveraging new product features and providing expert knowledge.
+This further underlines Elektrobit's“cloud to cockpit” commitment to accelerating the evaluation of Rust for ECU projects, leveraging new product features and providing expert knowledge.

 Elektrobit provides first class support for Rust as part of the product line: This includes generation of idiomatic code: Development is easier and faster.
 The resulting application is safer and more secure.